ansys/ansys-engineeringworkflow-api/doc/source/contributing/index.rst

 ---------------------------

 If required, from the command line, you can call commands like `black`_, `isort`_, and `flake8`_.
-You can also call unit testing commands like `PyTest`_.
+You can also call unit testing commands like `pytest`_.
 However, running these commands does not guarantee that your project is being tested in an isolated environment, which is why you might consider using `tox`_.